apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 Repeat the same process to create another google sheet, which will be storing **new orders** that customers submit to your store.

-1. Create Sheet: Click <i class="fas fa-plus"></i> (plus sign) to create another google sheet, that will be used to collect order
+1. Create Sheet: Click <i class="fas fa-plus"></i> (plus sign) to create another google sheet, that will be used to collect order.
 2. Populate Data: Click <i class="fas fa-copy"></i> (copy sign) to copy the header columns, then paste it to your sheet.
 3. Share: Click the email address to copy it.
 Go to your google sheet, the click `Share` at the top right corner.
 Add the copied email address as Editor.
 4. Authorize: Copy this google sheet URL and paste it in the Google Sheet URL field.
 Then click <i class="fas fa-unlock"></i> (unlock sign) to authorize.